-Foreign exchange rates may impact the number of international tourists that Canada, local markets and the Company's attractions can draw when restrictions are easing and borders are reopened.
-The rate at August 9, 2022 was US\$1.00 = \$1.29, which was consistent with the rate at same time last year (US\$1.00 = \$1.26).
-There seems to be a consensus from analysts that the Canadian dollar exchange rate with the US dollar will remain average between 1.25 and 1.30 during the remainder of 2022.
+Foreign exchange rates may impact the number of international tourists that Canada, local markets and the Company's attractions can draw when restrictions are easing, and borders are reopened.
+The rate on November 14, 2022, was US\$1.00 = \$1.33, which was consistent with the rate at same time last year (US\$1.00 = \$1.26).
+There seems to be a consensus from analysts that the Canadian dollar exchange rate with the US dollar will average between 1.30 and 1.40 during the remainder of 2022 and decrease in 2023.

-When travel restrictions are lifted, a devalued Canadian dollar against other currencies, particularly the US dollar, does impact CN Tower revenues favourably due to stronger consumer buying power for US travellers.
+A devalued Canadian dollar against other currencies, particularly the US dollar, does impact CN Tower revenues favourably due to stronger consumer buying power for US travellers.
 A devalued Canadian dollar may also discourage local visitors from travelling abroad, opting for "staycations" instead.
 Conversely, a strong Canadian dollar is likely to have the opposite impact on the CN Tower results.

-Visitors from outside of the local market have historically comprised a significant portion of CN Tower visitors.
 Old Port historically draws more than 80% of its customers from its local market.
-OPMC needs to continue to invest in its current attractions and exhibits at the Old Port and MSC, and to partner with various organizations while developing new exhibits and attractions to refresh its offerings to visitors.
+MSC draws significantly from schools, which are currently restricted from travelling.
+To continue to draw visitors, OPMC needs to continue to invest in its current attractions and exhibits at the Old Port and MSC, and to partner with various organizations while developing new exhibits and attractions to refresh its offerings to visitors.